Fees & Services

 Advanced training in Dialectical Behavior Therapy (60+ hours) through Columbia University and the Linehan Behavioral Tech Institute, incorporating skills in mindfulness, emotion regulation, and distress tolerance to strengthen ERP treatment

-In current training for SPACE (Supportive Parenting for Anxious Childhood Emotions), a parent-focused treatment model developed by Dr. Eli Lebowitz at Yale University for children and teens with anxiety and OCD
+Advanced training SPACE (Supportive Parenting for Anxious Childhood Emotions) and SPACE ARFID (Avoidant Restrictive Food Intake Disorder), parent-focused treatment models developed by Dr. Eli Lebowitz at Yale University for children and teens with anxiety, OCD, and ARFID.

 Insurance